 - Invasive procedure

 - Higher complication rate

-- Leaves scar in back of head
+- Leaves linear scar at the back of head

 - Limits graft harvesting due to pulling of scalp in future procedures

 - Longer recovery time and painful procedure

 FUT HAIR TRANSPLANT STEPS

 The first process involves a thorough assessment by LIASC’s hair transplant consultant or the hair restorative surgeon.
 A complete history of the patient is taken with background checks on possible influences such as hereditary causes, stress or disease-related hair loss.
 This is made through a physical examination of the affected scalp area itself, with an additional assessment of the density of hair in the donor area, which includes the back and side of the head.
 An important part of the process is the understanding of the patient’s own expectations from the treatment, the amount of hair he or she wants restored and the addressing of the patient’s concerns regarding the procedure.
 The physical assessment having been completed, the patient is requested to have certain blood tests conducted before the actual surgical process can take place.